In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 To Be Honest With You (words 1-5)

-Alarm bells go off in your head.
-People say this phrase to emphasize that they are going to be straightforward with what they are about to say, but it doesn’t work.
-Saying “to be honest” is like telling the prospect that the entire conversation to that point was a lie.
+But in sales, saying “to be honest” is like telling the prospect that the entire conversation to that point was a lie.

 If you’ve been honest with your prospect the whole time, why do you need to point it out now?
+If you are always honest with your prospect, there is no need to suddenly point out that you are honest.
 These filler words are as useless as “um.”
-Cut them from your vocabulary right now if you want to be credible with your prospects.
+Cut them from your vocabulary right now if you want to be credible.

 For the same reason, remove “to be frank” from your vocabulary also.
 If you want people to think you are being honest, don’t draw attention to it.
 If you are frank, if people can trust you, show it with action.